XanderStrike/chattr/readme.md

 chattr
 ======

 Basically a ripoff of [comm-comm](https://github.com/quietfanatic/comm-comm) but with better style.
-No offense.
+No offense, and absolutely zero reused code.
+Honest.